 By now, you are probably realizing that following this diet is going to take a bit of additional work, both mentally, to learn what is "good food" and what isn't, and physically, as it might require some additional time and effort to gather in the store or to take trips to less convenient locations.
 The hunter-gatherer used to walk long distances and get a lot of exercise, however.
 This additional work is actually going to be a benefit to you as it will keep your mental faculties sharper, and you will also get more exercise, which is one of the primary factors in good health.
 Any additional time you invest, you will gain back as you will have additional energy to do more instead of being tired or sleepy.

-The most difficult part is to make the decision to try it, and then to break your habits and to break your addictions.
+However, the most difficult part is to make the decision and preparations to try the "expandable modern hunter-gatherer diet", and then to break your habits and to break your addictions.
 Many foods have been purposefully constructed to be addictive to guarantee repeat sales by adding extra sugar or fat, or by adding drugs such as caffeine or by adding extremely appealing artificial tastes or flavors.

-The most difficult part is to make the decision to try it, and then to break your habits and to break your addictions.
+However, the most difficult part is to make the decision and preparations to try the "expandable modern hunter-gatherer diet", and then to break your habits and to break your addictions.
 Many foods have been purposefully constructed to be addictive to guarantee repeat sales by adding extra sugar or fat, or by adding drugs such as caffeine or by adding extremely appealing artificial tastes or flavors.

 Chewing